 Identification and Extraction of Events.
 The first data item is extracted from the English Wikipedia event list in the article "2018 in the United States".
-The entities "first inauguration of Barack Obama", "United States presidential election, 2012" and "Death of Osama bin Laden" are identified as events using the class hierarchies in the reference sources.
+The entities "first inauguration of Barack Obama", "United States presidential election, 2012" and "Death of Osama bin Laden" from the data items #2, #3 and #5 are identified as events using the class hierarchies in the reference sources.
 In this example, Obama's first inauguration is identified as an event, because it is an instance of "United States presidential inauguration", which can be tracked back to inauguration > key event > occurrence in Wikidata.
-Thus, the textual event from data item #1 and the event "first inauguration of Barack Obama" are stored as event instances with additional values such as a description for the former and a title for the latter event.
+Thus, the text event from data item #1 and the event "first inauguration of Barack Obama" are stored as event instances with additional values such as a textual description for the former and a title for the latter event.

 Extraction of Event and Entity Relations.
 Given the set of events, we can now detect relations between them and other entities.
 For example, the statement that Barack Obama was involved in his own inauguration as US president is extracted from Wikidata.
 This statement represents an indirect temporal relation, as it alone does not provide the required temporal validity information, which needs to be extracted from a related fact about the event.
-Similarly, we can extract the information that he was a candidate of the US elections in 2012 from the French DBpedia.
+Similarly, we can extract the information that Barack Obama was a candidate of the US elections in 2012 from the French DBpedia.

 With the help of Wikipedia links, we connect Barack Obama to the death of Osama bin Laden (data item #5).
-Given the relation ?relation that links to Barack Obama as the subject and to the event "Death of Osama bin Laden" as the object, the link information is modeled as follows, using a named graph:
+Given the relation ?rel that links to Barack Obama as the subject and to the event "Death of Osama bin Laden" as the object, the link information is modelled as follows, using a named graph (where eventKG-r:entity_11973762 represents Barack Obama and eventKG-r:event_527087 represents the event "Death of Osama bin Laden"):